xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 ------------------------------------------------------------------------

-Next, let's discuss whether straight sets like $3 \times 8$ or pyramid rep schemes are more optimal for hypertrophy.
+Next, let's discuss whether straight sets like 3 x 8 or pyramid rep schemes are more optimal for hypertrophy.

 Unfortunately, there is currently almost no dedicated research on the